lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 If the above steps are not giving result email me the order id of your purchase.
 It will be there in the email you must have received from Google.

-#### General Widget issues
+#### Widget issues - Things to try
+* Widgets freezing - Start and exit app
+* Widgets freezing - Try restarting device
-* If there are any unresolved issue then a red flag will appear on main screen.
-Clicking this red flag will guide in resolving the issues.
+* Check if a red flag is appearing on app main screen.
+Click this red flag and resolve the issues.
-* Disable widget update notifications by long pressing App icon -> Notifications -> Disable
+* Widget update notifications - Disable by double clicking widget or long pressing App icon -> Notifications -> Disable
-* If app has been moved to sdcard with some utility please move it back to internal storage.
+* If app has been moved to sdcard please move it back to internal storage.
 Widgets will not work when app is installed in sdcard.
-* Try reinstalling app
+* Reinstall app
-* Try restarting device
 * There may be some utilities like battery savers, memory optimizers, task killers etc which may be interfering with the app.
 Try after temporarily disabling them.
 * Try adjusting launcher grid.
 If possible keep it at default grid layout which mostly is 4x4
 * Try with a different launcher

-#### New Android restrictions
+#### New Android permissions
-* All cellular and wifi scan functions need location permission in addition to enabling location from the status bar.
+* All cellular and wifi scan functions need location permission.
+Location toggle is also to be enabled from the status bar.
 The app does not need location information however cellular/wifi scan info may possibly contain location info from the cell towers and Wifi routers.
 Hence Android has mandated location permissions/location enabling for using these functions.